microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraApplicationProxyConnector.md

 ```

 ## Description
-the  cmdlet retrieves the details for a given conneGet-EntraApplicationProxyConnectorctor.
+The  cmdlet retrieves the details for a given conneGet-EntraApplicationProxyConnectorctor.
 If no connectorId is specified, it retrieves all the connectors assigned to the tenant.

 ## Examples